bluesky/tiled/README.md

 * The method for initializing this object is intentionally unspecified.
 There will be variety.

-* The data underlying the Catalog may be updated to add items, even though te Catalog itself is a read-only view on that data.
+* The data underlying the Catalog may be updated to add items, even though the Catalog itself is a read-only view on that data.
 Any items added MUST be added to the end.
 Items may not be removed.